Herbalife Review 2019 + Herbalife Nutrition Clubs – A Hard Sell?

-The shake was, excuse my language, FUCKING DISGUSTING.
+The shake was, excuse my language, EFFING DISGUSTING.
 It was slimy, gelatinous, and I felt sick after a few sips.
 It had a really strong stevia aftertaste and the texture…omg.
 I brought it home to my husband who unwittingly drank some…and spat it into the sink.

 The tea was okay…just like diluted, stevia-bitter flavored water?
 Eh.

 In short – Are Herbalife Weight Loss Products Worth It?

 You don’t need metabolism boosters and aloe vera and bucketfuls of caffeine.
 You don’t need smaller peptides and diuretics and to defend yourself against food.
 Nope, nope, nope.